vihdzp/miratope/README.md

 * Polyhedral antiprisms
 * Cupolae, cuploids and cupolaic blends

-Miratope can also read and export OFF files.
+Miratope can also read and export OFF files and GGB files.

 ## FAQ
 ### How do I use Miratope?